YashSudani/AnnoyEmbedImageSim/README.md

 # Project Name

-## How To Install Environment
+## How To Install

-To set up the environment, use the provided YAML file located in the `environment` folder.
-Execute the following Anaconda command in your terminal to create the environment:
+To set up the environment, use the provided `environment.yaml` file.
+Execute the following command in your terminal to create the environment:

 ```bash
 conda env create -f environment.yml